 - Transfer students who don’t yet have an SFU CGPA may apply in their first semester at SFU, but must obtain the minimum requirement of 2.75 CGPA to pursue a Co-op job search.

-- Unit Hours: Recommend to apply after completing 3 to 5 semesters, but before reaching 75 units – the key is to have enough academics to be able to complete at least 3 co-op work terms.
+- Unit Hours: Recommend to apply after completing 30 units, but before reaching 75 units – the key is to have enough academics to be able to complete at least 3 co-op work terms.